jkristell/infrared/README.md

 ![Boards](http://jott.se/wordpress/wp-content/uploads/2019/06/boards_small.jpg)

-## Howto use it
+## How to use it

 The examples are the documentation for now.
+The stm32f401-interrupt is probably the one to start to look at.
 As I add more features there will be breaking changes.
-The stm32f401-interrupt is the best example on how to use the library right now.

 ## Todo
     - Imlement support for transmitting